-ACC 204 Managerial Accounting (3) (Next year's course prefix/number ACCT 2377)
+ACC 204 Managerial Accounting (3)

 Prerequisite: Accounting 202.
 This course is a study of accounting practices and procedures used to provide information for business management.
 Emphasis is on the preparation and internal use of financial statements and budgets.
 Systems, information, and procedures used in management planning and control are also covered.
-(3 Lec.)
+(3) Lec.)